WiringPi/WiringPi/documentation/english/functions.md

 ## Installation

-Unfortunately, the WiringPi Library is not available directly in Raspberry Pi OS, which is why it has to be installed manually.
-Either you can download a Debian package or translate it manually.
+Unfortunately, the WiringPi Library is not directly available in Raspberry Pi OS, so it must be installed manually.
+Either download a Debian package or create it manually.

 **Create Debian package:**

 ```bash